Will there be a Lovecraft Country season 2?

 Everything you need to know about a potential second season of the hit horror show.

-After a highly successful run of 10 episodes HBO horror series Lovecraft Country’s first season has almost come to an end – and fans are already clamouring for a second season.
+Lovecraft Country’s first season has come to an end after a highly successful run of 10 episodes – and fans are already clamoyring for a second season of the HBO horror series, especially given that ending.

-The show, which blends the fictional horrors of the work of HP Lovecraft with the very real horrors of Jim Crow America, stars Jurnee Smollett and Jonathan Majors as friends travelling across the US in the 1950s.
+The show, which blends the fictional horrors of the work of HP Lovecraft with the very real horrors of Jim Crow America, stars Jurnee Smollett and Jonathan Majors as Leti Lewis and Tic Freeman, two friends-turned-lovers who must face “both the racist terrors of white America and the terrifying monsters that could be ripped from a Lovecraft paperback”.

-And with the final episode set to end on a major cliffhanger – according to hints dropped by Smollett – it looks like a possible second outing can’t come quickly enough.
+And with the final episode having ended on a major cliffhanger, a possible second outing can’t come quickly enough.

 Read on for everything we know so far about season two of Lovecraft Country.